stefan5441/timesink/README.md

 [DONE] Confirmation on delete activity
 [DONE] Dark mode
 Responsiveness for mobile
-re-do activity heatmap
-re-design front page, do half and half screen, one half login other half video demo of site re-do css color variables, add different variables for separators etc.
+!!Invent a way to record sessions when mobile is locked, probably track start time re-do activity heatmap re-design front page, do half and half screen, one half login other half video demo of site re-do css color variables, add different variables for separators etc.